DS4200-Fall21-Sec02/ic-01/README.md

 ## Instructions

 1. If you are unfamiliar with Git, GitHub, and GitHub Pages, please start by reviewing the background material provided below in the Resources section.

+1. Make sure you have an active GitHub account that you can sign into.
+If you do not have one, create one.

-1. Clone this repo.
+1. Clone this repo so you have a local copy.
+Use ssh and git clone.

-1. Open index.html in your favorite text editor (if you do not have a favorite, we recommend the free version of [Sublime Text](https://www.sublimetext.com/)) and replace "----Add you name here----" with your name.
+1. Locally, open index.html in your favorite text editor (if you do not have a favorite, we recommend the free version of [Sublime Text](https://www.sublimetext.com/)) and replace "----Add you name here----" with your name.
+Save.

-1. Push your change to your remote repo.
+1. Push your change to GitHub.

-1. Create a GitHub Page for your repo.
+1. In the browser, create a GitHub Page for your GitHub repo.

-1. Add the link to your GitHub Page **HERE**.
+1. Locally, edit this file to add the link to your GitHub Page **HERE**.
+Save.

-1. Push your change to your remote repo.
+1. Push your change to GitHub.
+If you open GitHub in the browser, you will see your updated version of this file.

 1. See below for submission instructions.